 You can apply for campus housing as soon as you are admitted to the University, even before you officially commit.
 Once you set up your NetID and password, you can complete the online housing application.
 The application requires you to pay a $150 non-refundable application fee as one of the first steps of the application.
-Upon completion, you will receive an email confirmation; if you don’t, contact Residence Life immediately.
-If you do not have access to a computer, contact Residence Life at (520) 621-6501.
+Upon completion, you will receive an email confirmation; if you don’t, contact Housing & Residential Life immediately.
+If you do not have access to a computer, contact Housing & Residential Life at (520) 621-6501.
 NOTE: Fall applications are for the entire academic year.

-- If you apply after April 1, you will provide your 5-10 hall preferences on your housing application and you will be assigned to a hall by Residence Life July-August.
+- If you apply after April 1, you will provide your 5-10 dorm preferences on your housing application and you will be assigned to a hall by Housing & Residential Life July-August.

 If you did not pay your housing application fee, Rent Down Payment or Admissions Enrollment fee and/or complete your License Agreement by the deadline, then your housing assignment was cancelled.

 Students have the option of selecting their own roommate(s) or suitemate(s) or receiving a random roommate.
 The roommate selection process will open in April, at which time all students will complete a profile as part of their housing application.
 Read more on the Roommates page.